-You may choose to invest your Certificate's premiums and its earnings in one or more of 13 Variable Investment Options of the Prudential Variable Contract Account GI-2 (the "Account").
-For a complete list of the Variable Investment Options, their investment objectives, and their investment advisers, see GENERAL DESCRIPTIONS OF THE REGISTRANT, DEPOSITOR, AND PORTFOLIO COMPANIES - The Funds.
+You (the "Participant") may choose to invest your Certificate's contributions and its earnings in one or more of 13 Variable Investment Options of the Prudential Variable Contract Account GI-2 (the "Account").
+The Account offers a wide variety of Variable Investment Options from the firms listed below.
+A complete list of the available Funds can be found in APPENDIX A.